ro0tx4mit/W.V.S/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache-2.0 license](LICENSE).
 See the LICENSE file for more details.

 ## Contributing